-The science on mediation is staggering.
+The science on meditation is staggering.
 The benefits are powerful and include mental, emotional, and physical improvements.
 If you pay attention to the science, meditation moves from the category of things that I should do to the category of things that I am an idiot if I am not doing.
-Meditation has been shown to be just as effective at addressing depression as medication like Prozac and cognitive behavioral therapy.
-Corporations and the military are now teaching and creating space for mediation.
-This recent article included a list of highly successful people who meditate – including several significant surprises (Rupert Murdoch?!?).